 The mission of Nebraska's Established Program to Stimulate Competitive Research (EPSCoR) and Institutional Development Award (IDeA) is to

 A 19-member, governor-appointed state committee guides Nebraska EPSCoR’s policies and priorities.
 On the committee are leaders from Nebraska's major research institutions, industry, and state government.

 Nebraska EPSCoR staff interacts with federal agencies and state institutions to implement strategies and policies established by the State Committee, and conducts the education and outreach elements of its NSF awards.

 Nebraska EPSCoR has earned success in forming research partnerships to address scientific challenges to improve quality of life for America and the world.
 We align Nebraska for research with results that are greater than the sum of the component parts.
-Since the NE EPSCoR office formed in 1991, these efforts have successfully competed for more than $308 million in federal research funding, including current projects:
+Since the NE EPSCoR office formed in 1991, these efforts have successfully competed for more than $400 million in federal research funding, including these most recent projects: